 We think it is a case of the Cream rising to the top and the best staff naturally want to work for the best hotels and as such the Bellagio have their pick of the crop.
 It really does feel like the staff here are an extension of the elegant luxury that the Bellagio exudes.

 Overall the entire hotel just exudes the sort of refined elegance that is hard to come across in Vegas.
-The whole city is built n a themepark ethos and everything looks great but is kinda fake.
+The whole city is built on a themepark ethos and everything looks great but is kinda fake.
 Its cheapness hidden behind a fancy facade.
 At the Bellagio, that facade is more real.

 This level of luxury can be found at other resorts, but these all focus on modern luxury, clean lines, and minimalist palates.
-The Bellagio is old-school refinement with plush materials and regal colors.
-It’s pulled that European elegance of the Lake and transported it direct to the dessert.
+The Bellagio is an old-school refinement with plush materials and regal colors.
+It pulled that European elegance of the Lake and transported it direct to the desert.